Skip to main content

 “It is time to build a system that is needs-tested – where the support people get is linked to the actual costs of essentials to meet basic needs rather than the baseless system people have to suffer now.”

-Polly Jones, head of Scotland for the Trussell Trust, said:
+Polly Jones, head of Scotland for Trussell, said:

 “We all deserve the dignity of staying warm, fed and protected from poverty.
 For too long people have been going without because social security payments are not based on a real reflection of life’s costs and are being pushed deeper into hardship as a result.